 When making a request remember to include contact details so we can send the information to you.
 Please add as much detail to the request as possible so we can see exactly what information you need.
 If we need further details we will contact you.

 To request information, you should contact Informationfirstname.lastname@example.org or 0300 200 6565.
 If you are sending a request by post, please use the address listed above.

 If you think that we have misunderstood what you want or have missed something out, please contact the official who dealt with your request and discuss it with them.
 Most mistakes and misunderstandings are easily cleared up.

-You also have the right to complain to the Information Commissioner.
+review within 40 working days of the date of the response.
+If, after that, you remain unsatisfied you have the right to complain to the Information Commissioner.
 Normally, however, you should pursue the matter through our internal procedure before you complain to the Information Commissioner.
 The Information Commissioner can be contacted at:

 Information Commissioner’s Office

 Tel: 0303 123 1113 (local rate) or 01625 545 745

 Fax: (01625) 524 510